-Adelson, who is CEO of the Las Vegas Sands Corp., is backed up by the Las Vegas casino industry, including leaders of Caesar’s Palace, MGM Grand and the Wynn.
+Adelson, who is CEO of the Las Vegas Sands Corp., is backed up by the Las Vegas entertainment industry, including leaders of Caesar’s Palace, MGM Grand and the Wynn.

 The 2012 convention was largely seen as a failure because of the disruption by the hurricane, so this year, the convention has been brought forward by two months, a better choice for other reasons too.